International Women’s Day: A Boudoir Photographer’s Perspective

 This is what always happens.
 I go to share a photo on Instagram and the caption space is just never long enough to say what I want to say.
 This one deserved it's own blog post.

-Cheers to change, especially the kind that comes from within.
+Cheers to change, especially the kind that comes from within and is used to encourage and empower those around us.

 HAPPY INTERNATIONAL WOMEN'S DAY!